archivematica/archivematica-architectural-decisions/0008-remove-quarantine.md

-Option 1, because there is no evidence of use in the community to justify the continued maintenance of the feature and the positive consequences of the removal of the code out weigh the benefits of the functionality.
+Option 1, because there is no evidence of use in the community to justify the continued maintenance of the feature and the positive consequences of the removal of the code outweigh the benefits of the functionality.
 The virus scanning micro-service remains unchanged by this decision.

 ### Positive consequences